Tortar/WrappedUnions.jl/README.md

 This package offers a minimal interface to work efficiently with a `Union` of types wrapped into a struct by allowing to enforce union-splitting at call site.

-Two main macro provide the backbone of this package: `@wrapped` and `@unionsplit`.
+Two main macros provide the backbone of this package: `@wrapped` and `@unionsplit`.
 The first accept any parametric struct which has a single fields `union::Union` and whose abstract type is a subtype of `WrappedUnion`, apart from that, it supports any standard struct feature as e.g. inner constructors.
 `@unionsplit` instead automatically executes a function performing union-splitting on the wrapped union